MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/linux-whatsnew.md

 **What's new**

 - Added an option to configure file hash computation
-- From this build onwards, the product will have the new antivirus engine by default
+- From this build onwards, the product will have the new antimalware engine by default
 </br>

 <br/><br/>